-The construction of the new Windsor Bridge is now complete.
-The final traffic outcomes will be finalised by the end of 2020.
+The construction of the new Windsor Bridge is now complete and was opened to traffic in May 2020.
+The final traffic configurations was completed in December 2020.

 Work will generally be carried out during standard construction hours between 7am and 6pm on weekdays and from 8am to 1pm on Saturday.

-The out of hours work will continue into October along Bridge Street between Macquarie Street and George Street between 9pm and 5am Monday to Friday.
+The out of hours work will continue until mid-July between 9pm and 5am Monday to Friday.

 There will also be some extended hours on Saturdays from 8am to 4pm.

 As we head towards project completion there is only minor works left to complete with minimal impact to the community.
 Where there is any noise and disruption associated with this work we will inform the community..

 For the latest traffic updates, you can call 132 701, visit livetraffic.com or download the Live Traffic